jeetelongname/Dotfiles-Project/README.md

 >Since the dawn of time people have wondered how to find and steal configurations.
 From trawling github to scraping forums people have wanted and easy way to find and learn from others configuration or "dotfiles" The Dotfiles Project aims to bring us out of the Dark ages and into the light

 The Dotfiles project wants to help by providing a single place for people to place and find dotfiles.
-If its just out of casual curiosity or your planning on building your own this is a good place to start!
+If you are here out of casual curiosity or your planning on building your own this is a good place to start!

 ## Getting Started

 You can explore repository's and take what you want from each user.
 If you want to explore on your local machine then recursively clone this repository.

 ``` shell
 git clone --recursive https://github.com/jeetelongname/Dotfiles-Project